-Holding your own event enables you to reach prospective customers direct.
+Holding your own event enables you to reach prospective customers directly.
 This can be useful if your products are usually sold through a network of distributors.
 As well as showing off your wares, customers can meet the person behind the product, whether you're an artist, an inventor or an entrepreneur.

 Tailor-made events are useful to demonstrate expertise.
 Law firms, accountancy firms and financial advisors, for example, can attract potential clients by holding seminars that explain issues and offer solutions.

 It's a good idea to produce your own event if your customer base is predominantly local - they may not travel to established events that are further afield.